 So what can and cannot be customized?

 At the present time I have decided to stop taking custom orders.
-For the next few months I’m going to concentrate on completing some that are a bit over due and building some things the way I want to.
-Hopefully by spring of 2018 I will be taking cue orders again, more to come on this.
-The best way to get your hands on a Pancerny cue right now is to purchase one that is already complete.
+For the next few months I’m going to concentrate on completing some that are a bit over due and building some the way I want to.
+Possibly by the end of 2019 I will be taking orders again, more to come on this.
+The best way to get your hands on a Pancerny cue right now is to purchase one that is already complete, I will put details and photos up on the site when they’re ready.

 I'm only a league player....